stanfordnlp/CoreNLP/_pages/memory-time.md

 ## Avoid creating lots of pipelines

 If you’re using lots of annotators, CoreNLP can easily spend 10–40 seconds just loading an annotation pipeline.
 Pipeline loading time can easily dominate actual annotation time.
 So, if you load a new pipeline frequently, such as for every sentence, then CoreNLP will be _painfully_ slow.
-You should load an annotation pipleline – what you get when you call `new StanfordCoreNLP(props)` in code – as infrequently as possible.
-Often, **you can and should just load _one_ pipeline and use it for everything**.
+You should load an annotation pipleline – what you get when you call `new StanfordCoreNLP(props)` in code – as infrequently as possible. **Usually you can and should just load _one_ pipeline and use it for everything**.
 You only need to use multiple pipelines if you simultaneously need different configurations, such as working with multiple human languages or doing processing with different options or annotators.

 Beware that some old interfaces to CoreNLP from other programming languages fork a new CoreNLP process every time they are called.
 Look for a library that either talks to the CoreNLP web service API or directly calls into the Java code and so can avoid creating new annotation pipelines.